TomKopp/utils/README.md

 be triggered.
 The function will be called after it stops being called for N milliseconds.
 If `immediate` is passed, trigger the function on the leading edge, instead of the trailing.

+## Encryption

+Encrypts and decrypts a string using **native** browser apis.\
+For simplicity only 'AES-GCM' and 'AES-CBC' algorithms are implemented.

+There is a random 'AES-GCM' key generator and one that derives a key from a password and salt.

 ## FetchHelper